Scripts4BridgeIC/Scripts4BridgeIC/README.md

 Last substantive update: June 26, 2017

 ### createEnrollments.rb
 This script takes a CSV file and adds the users therein to the courses specified.
 The CSV file requires two columns: One  with header UserID for the learner ID and one with the header CourseID for the course ID that that user should be enrolled in.

-### addCompletedUsers.rb *************Deprecated
+### addCompletedUsers.rb
+### Deprecated-will be updating this soon
 This script takes a CSV file and adds the specified users, courses, scores and completed date and adds them to an instance.
 The CSV file must be arranged into columns that are labeled
     bridgeuserid: for the user id
     courseid: for the course id
     completed: the completion date in format yyyy-mm-dd